 - imposing prison sentences for serious cartel conduct.

-The ACCC is not always the agency best placed to deal with particular consumer and small business issues.
+The ACCC is not always the agency best placed to deal with particular consumer and small business issues, particularly when doing so creates duplication.
 For example, most state and territory fair trading agencies facilitate dispute resolution between consumers and traders and have enforcement responsibilities under the Australian Consumer Law.
 Various Ombudsmen services may also provide a more appropriate resolution through dispute resolution schemes.

 In addition, some business-to-business matters raised with the ACCC are more effectively dealt with under the various mediation services provided by different state and federal governments.
 Where this is the case, the ACCC will refer the complainant to an appropriate agency or mediation service.